Løwe House: 17th century

 Søbøtker resided in the building until at least 1801.

-The property was listed in the new cadastre of 1806 as No. 183 in St. Ann's East Quarter.
-It belonged to one etatsråd Lugge's widow at that time.
+The property was later acquired by Christiane Friderica (née Holst, 1747–1817).
+She was the widow of etatsråd Enevold Berregaard Lugge (1718–1788) and the daughter of commander-captain Johan Christopher Holst (1705–1862).
+In the new cadastre of 1806, her property was listed as No. 183 in St. Ann's East Quarter.

-Royal Naval Academy, 1827-1865
+Royal Naval Academy, 1827–1865

 The Royal Danish Naval Academy relocated to the building in April 1827.
-The academy had from 1677 been based in one of the four Amaliebborg mansions but this building was now converted into a new residence for Prince Frederick (BOO) in conjunction with his engagement to Frederick VI's youngest daughter.
+From 1677, the academy had been based in one of the four Amalienborg mansions but this building was converted into a new residence for Prince Frederick (VII) in conjunction with his engagement to Frederick VI's youngest daughter.